bhbmaster/covid19/README.md

 curl https://raw.githubusercontent.com/bhbmaster/covid19/master/dev-docker-env/download-build-run.sh | tr -d '\r' | bash
 ```

+Then follow the instructions to kick off the covid19 development container.
+You will have to run `./build-and-run.sh`.

 ## To Do

 - [x] Add population info to country and create new plot html or add subplot with per 100K